jgravelle/Groqqle/README.md

 1. Start the Groqqle application:
    ```
-   streamlit run Groqqle.py
+   python Groqqle.py
    ```

-2. Open your web browser and navigate to `http://localhost:8501`.
+2. Open your web browser and navigate to the URL provided in the console output (typically `http://localhost:8501`).

 3. Enter your search query in the search bar and click "Groqqle Search" or press Enter.